spiffe/spiffe.io/content/docs/latest/deploying/registering.md

 During workload attestation, the agent discovers selectors and compares them to those in the cached registration entries to determine which SVIDs they should assign to the workload.

-You register a workload either by issuing the `spire-server entry create` command at the command line or calling directly into the Registration API, as described in the [Registration API documentation](https://github.com/spiffe/spire/blob/{{< spire-latest "tag" >}}/proto/spire/api/registration/registration.proto).
+You register a workload either by issuing the `spire-server entry create` command at the command line or calling directly into the Entry API, as described in the [Entry API documentation](https://github.com/spiffe/spire-api-sdk/blob/{{< spire-latest "tag" >}}/proto/spire/api/server/entry/v1/entry.proto).
 Existing entries can be modified using the `spire-server entry update` command.

 {{< info >}}
 When running on Kubernetes, a common way to invoke commands on the SPIRE Server is through the `kubectl exec` command on a pod running the SPIRE Server.
 For example: